amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 ## Introduction

 In order to learn Kubernetes, we first need to understand containers and what they are used for.
-Containers, in their running state, encapsulate processes serving many purposes however, in the [API-first](https://en.wikipedia.org/wiki/Web_API) world of [microservices](https://en.wikipedia.org/wiki/Microservices), a large majority of these processes are web servers.
+In their running state, containers encapsulate processes which may serve a variety of purposes.
+In the [API-first](https://en.wikipedia.org/wiki/Web_API) world of [microservices](https://en.wikipedia.org/wiki/Microservices), a large majority of these processes are web servers.

 We potentially interact with many such web servers every time we pick up a modern smartphone.
 It is tempting to view a web server as a metaphorical [black box](https://en.wikipedia.org/wiki/Black_box), obscured behind decades of ongoing effort to address our modern expectations of scale and security.